BAT PREPERATION AND CARE

 All bats purchased at Kingsgrove Sports weather via our website or at one of our 5 Stores recieve our Bat Preparation service FREE of Charge.

 Kingsgrove Sports Bat preperation takes 7 days during which new bats are lightly machine rolled to ensure just enough hardening of the blade & edges to assist against severe denting.
 A light coat of Raw Linseed oil is the applied to the face, edges & back of the bat.

 The bat is then repeatedly struck using a smooth wooden mallet to enhance durability, concentrating on the edges & toe.

-If you happen to purchase a Bat from another retailer & need it knocked in we are happy to do this for you but this will cost $62 (+FREE ExtraTec sleeve).
+If you happen to purchase a Bat from another retailer & need it knocked in we are happy to do this for you but this will cost $62.00 including ExtraTec sleeve.